 What is so great about Santa Barbara?

 Santa Barbara is home to many natural and historic landmarks that offers a blend of culture and outdoors.
 It boasts many hiking trails and world-class surfing that you can enjoy year-round thanks to the mild climate.
 Santa Barbara’s wine country offers daily tours where you can try the signature drink from one of California’s top producing wine regions.

 1. El Presidio de Santa Barbara State Historic Park

-I recommend starting your trip with a visit to the city’s most prominent historic landmark in Santa Barbara downtown.
+I recommend starting your trip to Santa Barbara with a visit to the city’s most prominent historic landmark in the heart of downtown.
 The presidio is a former military settlement that was built by the Spanish in 1782 to protect their military district in California.

 FUN FACT: El Cuartel is one of the oldest buildings in California and the oldest building in Santa Barbara.

 Browse the most popular tours of Santa Barbara!